Mario no Photopi: Development

+During the 1990s, the adoption of personal computers (pasukon) in Japanese households was hindered by the high cost, a lack of robust Japanese language support, and the limited physical space of typical residences.
+Purikura (originally "Print Club") is a Japanese arcade phenomenon since the mid-1990s where users decorate photo stickers, later called the foundation of the modern selfie.
+Mario no Photopi was developed in 1997 to supplant the pasukon.

-The game's development was a joint effort supervised by Nintendo which contributed some character graphics, the prominent computer memory manufacturer Hagiwara Syscom for the game software, electronics makers Datt Japan and Tokyo Electron for integrating the SmartMedia slot into Nintendo's Game Pak cartridge design, and printer maker Fuji Photo Film Co., Ltd.
+Development was a joint effort supervised by Nintendo, which contributed some character graphics; the software developer Datt Japan, which created the game application; the memory manufacturer and distributor Hagiwara Syscom; the publisher Tokyo Electron Device, which integrated the SmartMedia slot into Nintendo's Game Pak cartridge design; and printer maker Fuji Photo Film Co., Ltd.

-On December 2, 1997, Mario no Photopi was preannounced with optional compatibility with the 64DD floppy drive at a time when the drive was expected to launch in March 1998.
-Compared to a SmartMedia card's then-typical 2MB, the 64MB floppy disk was intended to hold a user's entire photo album and therefore further supplant the Japanese user's need to buy a less desirable personal computer and printer.
+On December 2, 1997, Mario no Photopi was preannounced with optional compatibility with the upcoming and long awaited 64DD floppy drive, which was expected to launch in March 1998.
+Compared to a SmartMedia card's then-typical 2 MB, the 64 MB floppy disk was intended to hold a user's entire photo album and therefore further supplant Japan's market demand for a much more expensive personal computer and printer.
 The 64DD's drastic launch delays forced the removal of all 64DD functionality from the game.
 From September 30 to October 3, 1998, the game was publicly demonstrated at Hagiwara Syscom's booth at World PC Expo '98.